CSH-Integration/learning-library/workshops/oic-ftpadapter-filetransfer/LabGuide300.md

-## Configure the FTP Connection (ReadFile & WriteFile)
+## Configure the FTP Connections (ReadFile & WriteFile)

-Let's start with the **ReadFile** operation.
+Let's start with the **ReadFile** connection.

 - In the **Invokes** panel, expand the **FTP** heading, and find your connection, under **FTPConnection_XX**

   ![](images/300/Lab300_006.png)

-- Drag and drop your connection **FTPConnection_XX** in to the circle with plus sign.
+- Drag and drop your connection **FTPConnection_XX** in to the circle with the plus sign.
 You will see the plus sign twirling when ready to drop.

   ![](images/300/Lab300_007.png)